 JC Cutler (Matty) returns to Six Points Theater after having made his debut in The People's Violin last season.
 For the past 36 years, he has made his home in the Twin Cities, performing in many venues including the Guthrie Theater (over 50 productions), Jungle Theater, Cricket Theatre, Park Square Theatre, History Theatre, Illusion Theater, Mixed Blood Theatre, Children's Theatre Company, and others.
 He’s traveled to Dublin, Moscow, and Morocco for various projects and most recently to London for the premiere of Tony Kushner’s Tiny Kushner.
 He’s grateful for the life he’s been able to spend in and out of the theater, due entirely to the love and support from his wife Judy, his kids, grandkids, and his three canine companions, Milo, Josie and Vinny.

 Robin McIntyre (Scenic Design) is pleased to be returning to Six Points Theater.
-For 10 seasons Robin created hundreds of sets for both main stage musicals and Black Box theatre productions at Bloomington Civic Theatre and Art Center.
-Locally, he has designed for Lakeshore Players Theatre, Mounds View Community Theatre, Park Square Theatre, History Theatre, Flying Foot Forum, Collide Theatrical Dance Company, Phipps Center for the Arts in Hudson, Wis., and Cedar Summerstock Theater in Iowa.
+For 10 seasons he created hundreds of sets for both main stage musicals and Black Box theatre productions at Bloomington Civic Theatre and Art Center.
+He has designed for Lakeshore Players Theatre, Mounds View Community Theatre, Park Square Theatre, History Theatre, Collide Theatrical Dance Company, Phipps Center for the Arts in Hudson, Wis., and Cedar Summerstock Theater in Iowa.
 Currently, he works with the University of Northwestern, Benilde-St. Margaret's and Lakeville North High School theaters, and DalekoArts.